gugulet-hu/qself-docs/docs/index.md

 [^1]: On this day, one of our data overlords decided that he would help us by using AI to prevent suicide, never mind the additional money he could make!

-*[data]: Here I define data as raw input, which is processed to become information.
-Wisdom and knowledge are higher levels of information alloyed with experience.
+*[data]: "Here I define data as raw input, which is processed to become information.
+Wisdom and knowledge are higher levels of information alloyed with experience."